snahil28/CSStudyInstruments/survey.md

    names for these sites.

+VI.
+Likert Questions (These might need to be rolled into the above sections)

+1. On a scale of 1 to 5 with 1 being lowest and 5 being the highest, rate your overall skill level at writing code in your most proficient language.

+2. On a scale of 1 to 5 with 1 being the lowest and 5 being the highest, rate your overall degree of experience in the above software engineering concerns (i.e. automated testing, source code management etc.).
+   *Preston -> Might want to split this into more granular questions*

+3. On a scale of 1 to 5 with 1 being the loest and 5 being the highest, rate your overall degree of experience in operating system concepts (i.e. system calls, application runtimes, etc.).

 ## Post Survey?
 1. Opinions about the tools
     - What tool where they most successful with